 Winners and shortlisted images from the competition, organised by the Royal Observatory Greenwich, will be among the pictures offering an Earth’s eye view of the universe.

-Priced £3 for adults and £2 for children, the exhibition which coincides with five decades since the July 1969 moon landing will be accompanied by a free programme of space-themed activities for visitors.
+Free to enter, the exhibition which coincides with five decades since the July 1969 moon landing will be accompanied by a free programme of space-themed activities for visitors.